jondkelley/eco_aprs_weather/README.md

    * In the "Port" field make sure it is "5000"
    * In the "Upload Interval" field select the fastest interval
    * Click save.
-5. Hit < (top right) to return to previous screens
+5. Hit `<` (top right) to return to previous screens
-6. WX configuration Done!
+6. WX station should start sending metrics to the bridge in the next few minutes!

 #### To confirm weather station telemtry is being recieved by the bridge